x-tools/xtools/docs/installation.rst

 Installation
 ############

-To install xTools, please follow these steps:
+To install XTools, please follow these steps:

 1. Download the repository into a web-accessible location.
 2. Ensure that ``var/`` and all files within it (other than ``var/SymfonyRequirements.php``) are writable by the web server.
 3. Run ``composer install`` and be prompted to enter database details and other configuration information.
-4. Open xTools in your browser; you should see the xTools landing page.
+4. Open XTools in your browser; you should see the XTools landing page.

 To update the cache after making configuration changes, run ``./bin/console cache:clear``.

 Single wiki
 ===========

-To use xTools for a single wiki, set the following variables in ``parameters.yml``:
+To use XTools for a single wiki, set the following variables in ``parameters.yml``:

 * ``app.single_wiki`` to ``true``
 * ``wiki_url`` to the full URL of your wiki